Dmitri-Sintsov/django-jinja-knockout/README.rst

   Anonymous views require explicit permission::

     url(r'^signup/$', 'my_app.views.signup', name='signup', kwargs={'allow_anonymous': True})
-* View title is optionally defined as url kwargs key to be used in generic templates (one template per many views).
+* View title is optionally defined as url kwargs `'view_title'` key value, to be used in generic templates (one template per many views).
-* View kwargs are stored into request.view_kwargs to access these in forms when needed.
+* View kwargs are stored into `request.view_kwargs` to make these accessible in forms when needed.
 * Middleware is inheritable which allows greater flexibility to implement your own extended features via overloaded methods.